MIXED MEDIA STILL LIFE PAINTING

 paper -- DON'T PANIC -- you WANT this to happen!
 The idea is that you really

 - When all of the pencil outlines have been traced with the ink on the

-- OK, now, have your students color in with the watercolor paint.
-Remember,
+- Next, have your students add details with watercolor paint.

-- I usually encourage my students to use colors not normally associated
+- I usually encourage my students to use colors not associated

-with that they are drawing.
+with the items they are painting.
 If a mask is brown -- make it red.
 If a plant

 is green -- make it blue.
 Of course, color choice is completely up to the